Variable and Type Summary

 Subtyping

-- Defines relationship between types where one type can substitute another, T <: S
+- Defines when one type can substitute another: T <: S (T is subtype of S)

-- A piece of code written for variables of type S can also be used on variables of type T
+- Code written for variables of type S can safely use variables of type T

 - Properties: